 We understand that most people will not have needed to claim compensation before and that the first steps in bringing a claim will appear daunting.
 Our clinical negligence solicitors are specialists in cancer claims and will guide you through every step of the way to ensure that you fully understand the process involved and the likely outcomes of each stage.

-Our approachable team of clinical negligence solicitors are experts in their field and will be happy to meet with you to discuss your claim and explain how we can help.
+Our approachable team of clinical negligence solicitors are experts in their field and will be happy to meet with you to discuss your cancer claim and explain how we can help.

-We offer a free initial consultation to enable you to explain how you have been affected by the late diagnosis and your concerns about the treatment.
+We offer a free initial consultation to enable you to explain how you have been affected by the late cancer diagnosis and your concerns about the treatment.
 We will provide you with a clear preliminary assessment on the merits of your claim and set out the range of investigation to be undertaken to support your cancer claim.

 We also offer no win, no fee agreements for Cancer Compensation Claims, meaning there is no upfront cost and no financial risk to you when you start a claim for with IBB.

-To start a compensation claim for the late diagnosis of your cancer, or the misdiagnosis, call us today on 0333 123 9099.
+To start a compensation claim for the delayed diagnosis of your cancer, or the misdiagnosis, call us today on 0333 123 9099.
 Alternatively, you can email us at email@example.com or use the contact form on the right to request a callback.

 Our expertise with late diagnosis of cancer claims

-Our specialist clinical negligence solicitors have years of experience handling compensation claims for late cancer diagnosis for people throughout England and Wales.
+Our specialist clinical negligence solicitors have decades of experience handling compensation claims for late cancer diagnosis for people throughout England and Wales.
 We have successfully settled many claims for compensation where there has been a failure to provide timely treatment or where has been a misdiagnosis.

 Our team has also been recognised by the two leading client guides to the legal profession Chambers & Partners and the Legal 500 for our exceptional skill in handling clinical negligence claims, with the Legal 500 ranking us Tier 1 for Personal Injury: Claimant.